 administering medications, and giving your loved one any other care he or she may need.
 In some centers, your nurse will also be your loved

 one's ECMO specialist.

-very sick patients.
+A registered respiratory therapist that has special skills caring for very sick patients.
 One of these respiratory therapists will be present to

 provide breathing treatments and help manage the breathing machine for your loved one.